-In the week of the 26 October, fires will light up across the UK with storytellers and audiences sharing in one of the original forms of theatre.
-From spectacular bonfires to digital blazes; the nation’s leading touring theatre companies will present a series of theatrical events at locations across the UK in celebration of our fundamental need to tell stories.
+In the week of the 26 October, fires lit up across the UK with storytellers and audiences sharing in one of the original forms of theatre.
+From spectacular bonfires to digital blazes; the nation’s leading touring theatre companies presented a series of theatrical events at locations across the UK in celebration of our fundamental need to tell stories.

-Fuel’s Signal Fires project will reach audiences in South Devon and in the Highlands.
-From 28-30 October, audiences can hear stories from around the world, around campfires in the beautiful woods at Dartington.
-Performed by actors around socially distanced fires, audiences will be taken on a journey around the world from the safety and warmth of a blanket and a hot drink.
-From 2-7 November, audiences in the Highlands and Islands of Scotland, where live outdoor performances are not currently permitted under Covid-19 guidelines, can hear stories told to them over the phone, live and in person.
+Fuel’s Signal Fires project reached audiences in South Devon and in the Highlands.
+From 28-30 October, audiences heard stories from around the world, around campfires in the beautiful woods at Dartington.
+Performed by actors around socially distanced fires, audiences were taken on a journey around the world from the safety and warmth of a blanket and a hot drink.
+From 2-7 November, audiences in the Highlands and Islands of Scotland, where live outdoor performances were not permitted under Covid-19 guidelines, heard stories told to them over the phone, live and in person.

 Monday 2 November – Saturday 7 November – by phone

 Signal Fires did not contain overtly adult themes i.e. no direct themes of violence, sex or adult language, however, it was not a family-focused performance.